FraH90/6T-SRAM-Cell/README.md

 # 6T SRAM Cell

-Simulation of a 6T SRAM cell using Orcad Capture and PSPICE
+Simulation of a 6T SRAM cell using Orcad Capture and PSPICE (student edition).

 Install the "AMS" library in the "PSPICELibs" folder in order to open and run the simulation.